paulevsGitch/BetaLoader/README.md

   <img src="https://github.com/paulevsGitch/BetaLoader/blob/main/logo.png" />
 </p>

-BetaLoader is a port of Risugami's ModLoader and Modloader MP for Station API (STAPI), for Minecraft beta 1.7.3.
+BetaLoader is a port of Risugami's ModLoader and ModLoaderMP for Station API (STAPI), for Minecraft beta 1.7.3.
 Current realisation can't launch any ModLoader mod, only mods without base edits (which are installed by placing them into mods folder).

 ### How It Works: